Khaavren Romances

 The Khaavren Romances are a series of fantasy novels by American writer Steven Brust, set in the fictional world of Dragaera.
 The novels are swashbuckling adventure stories involving war, intrigue, and romance.
-They are heavily influenced by and homage The d'Artagnan Romances written by Alexandre Dumas.
+They are heavily influenced by and pay homage to The d'Artagnan Romances written by Alexandre Dumas.
 The series is written by Brust in the voice and persona of a Dragaeran novelist, Paarfi of Roundwood, whose style is a tongue-in-cheek parody of Dumas, matching both his swashbuckling sense of adventure and his penchant for tangents and longwindedness.
 The Khaavren Romances books have all used Dumas novels as their chief inspiration, recasting the plots of those novels to fit within Brust's established world of Dragaera.
 The first five books in the cycle are inspired by the Musketeers books, while 2020's The Baron of Magister Valley uses The Count of Monte Cristo as a starting point.